PhysicsCodesLab/TensorContractionsXD.jl/docs/src/index.md

 ## Tensor operations

-TensorOperationsXD.jl is centered around 3 basic tensor operations, i.e. primitives in which every more complicated tensor expression is deconstructed.
+TensorContractionsXD.jl is centered around 3 basic tensor operations, i.e. primitives in which every more complicated tensor expression is deconstructed.

 1.  **addition:** Add a (possibly scaled version of) one array to another array, where the